angular/angular/aio/tools/examples/README.md

 <a name="symlinked-node_modules"></a>
 ### A `node_modules/` to share

-With all the boilerplate files in place, the only missing piece are the installed packages.
+With all the boilerplate files in place, the only missing piece is the installed packages.
 For that we have [shared/package.json](./shared/package.json), which contains **all** the packages needed to run any example type.

-After installing these dependencies, a [shared/node_modules/](./shared/node_modules) folder will be created.
+Upon installing these dependencies, a [shared/node_modules/](./shared/node_modules) folder is created.
 This folder will be **symlinked** into each example.
 So it is not a copy like the other boilerplate files.